 Group and private lessons are 60 minutes long.
 Time in the saddle will depend on how quickly riders learn how to properly groom, tack and pick out the feet of their horses.

 When are lessons available?

-What’s the difference between lead line lessons and regular lessons?
+What’s the difference between lessons?

-Do you teach English and Western?
+Do you teach English or Western?

 What should I wear to my lesson?

 Something you don’t mind getting dirty in.
 A mid-sleeve, quarter-sleeve or long-sleeved t-shirt or polo shirt.
 Riding pants or jeans, yoga pants are okay as long as they cover your leg all the way to your ankle.
 Socks and narrow toed shoe with a 1 inch heel or lower.
 No open-toed shoes or dresses.
 Your clothing shouldn’t be movement restrictive, but it shouldn’t be so large that it makes it hard to see the outline of your body.
 Baggy clothing makes it harder to evaluate your position in the saddle.
 Wear a fitted jacket or vest with a hood or a sweater and a pair of gloves when it’s cold.